MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 3. In necessary, click the **Home** icon on the right side of the screen.
 Under the **Start from** section, select **Dataverse**.

-4. Select the OneDrive for business connection where you saved the Visits.xlsx file earlier.
+4. Select your Dataverse connection.

 >   **NOTE:** *If a Dataverse connection does not exist:*
 >   -   Select **New Connection**
 >   -   Locate **Microsoft Dataverse**
 >   -   Click **Create**

-5. Locate and select the **Visits your initials** table you created in the previous lab.
+5. Locate and select the **Visits** table you created in the previous lab.

 6. Select the **Connect** button.